fchikwekwe/FoodPrint/README.md

 Food is a huge contributor to CO2 emissions and its also a very personal way to help prevent global warming.

-This app is a food tracker that tells your your overall carbon output based on what you have eaten.
+This app is a food tracker that tells you your overall carbon output based on what you have eaten.

 ## Are there other ways to learn more about FoodPrint?